draios/infra-action-mark2confluence/README.md

 BASE_URL: https://your.confluence.url # Confluence base url of your instance
 DOC_DIR: docs # Docs directory based on the git repo root
 DOC_DIR_PATTERN: ".*" # Regexp to filter markdown files
-MODFIED_INTERVAL: "0" # Last modified files in minutes
+MODIFIED_INTERVAL: "0" # Last modified files in minutes
 CONFLUENCE_USERNAME: ${{ secrets.CONFLUENCE_USERNAME }} # CONFLUENCE_USERNAME (Confluence username) must be set in GitHub Repo secrets
 CONFLUENCE_PASSWORD: ${{ secrets.CONFLUENCE_PASSWORD }} # CONFLUENCE_PASSWORD (Confluence api key) must be set in GitHub Repo secrets
 HEADER_TEMPLATE: "---\n\n**WARNING**: This page is automatically generated from [this source code]({{source_link}})\n\n---\n" # This is a jinja template used as header, source_link is automatically resolved as github source url of the current file